Why is My Car Leaking Oil After an Oil Change?

 Is It Safe To Drive With An Oil Leak?

-Here are the causes of the car leaking oil after oil change:
+Here are the causes of the oil leaking from the car after an oil change:

 1. Residual Oil After Changing Oil

-To fix a residual oil leak, you need to thoroughly clean the area around the oil drain plug and oil filter.
-You can do this using a rag and some oil-dissolving cleaner, such as brake cleaner or engine degreaser.
+To fix leftover oil after an oil change, clean the area near the drain plug and oil filter well.
+Use a rag and an oil cleaning liquid like brake cleaner or engine degreaser.

-Be sure to wipe off any excess oil or dirt that may have collected on the underside of the vehicle or around the drain plug.
+Make sure to wipe off extra oil or dirt collected below the car or near the plug.

-After cleaning the oil thoroughly, park the car on the cardboard for some time to see if any oil spill occurs.
+After cleaning the oil well, park the car on cardboard for some time to see if any oil spills.

 2. Engine Oil Is Overfilled